LEXUEYE/suricata/doc/userguide/output/eve/eve-json-format.rst

 Event type: DNS
 ---------------

-DNS has 2 logging style that can be used together or independently:
+A new version of dns logging has been introduced to improve how dns answers are logged.

+With that new version, dns answers are logged in one event rather than an event for each answer.

+It's possible to customize how a dns answer will be logged with the following
+formats:

 * "detailed": "rrname", "rrtype", "rdata" and "ttl" fields are logged for each answer
 * "grouped": answers logged are aggregated by their type (A, AAAA, NS, ...)

-If no format is chosen, "detailed" will be used by default.

 It will be still possible to use the old DNS logging format, you can control it with "version" option in dns configuration section.

-Suricata 8.0.0 introduces version 3 of the DNS logging format.
-This update unifies the DNS logging style used by ``dns`` events as well as the ``dns`` object in ``alert`` records.
-See :doc:`DNS Logging Changes for 8.0 <../../upgrade/8.0-dns-logging-changes>` for more details on the changes to logging format.

-.. note:: Suricata 7 style DNS logging can be retained by setting the
-          ``version`` field to 2, however this will be removed in Suricata 9.

 Fields
 ~~~~~~

 Outline of fields seen in the different kinds of DNS events:

-* "type": Indicating DNS message type, can be "request" or "response".
+* "type": Indicating DNS message type, can be "answer" or "query".
 * "id": Identifier field
 * "version": Indicating DNS logging version in use
 * "flags": Indicating DNS answer flag, in hexadecimal (ex: 8180 , please note 0x is not output)